 - Steamed broccoli is by far the best form of broccoli for your dog.
 Steaming this vegetable first and then mixing it in with their dog food is a good way to make sure that this vegetable will be well digested and harmless for their stomachs.

-- Raw broccoli should be avoided because it contains a chemical called sinigrin which can cause gastrointestinal distress when consumed in large quantities, and as well as this, they contain a chemical called isothiocyanate, which can cause your dog’s stomach to become upset
+- Raw broccoli should be avoided because it contains a chemical called sinigrin which can cause gastrointestinal distress when consumed in large quantities, and as well as this, they contain a chemical called isothiocyanate, which can cause your dog’s stomach to become upset.

-- Frozen broccoli is another option.
+- Frozen broccoliis another option.
 This is a great way to make use of any leftover from dinner!
-Just make sure that it’s been cooked first because most frozen veggies are still raw even though they say steamed on the package
+Just make sure that it’s been cooked first because most frozen veggies are still raw even though they say steamed on the package.

-So, as you can see, as long as you avoid feeding your furry friend raw (or, obviously, spoiled) broccolis, your dog will happily devour the mini green trees on their plate.
+So, as you can see, as long as you avoid feeding your furry friend raw (or, obviously, spoiled) broccoli, your dog will happily devour the mini green trees on their plate.
 It might also be a good idea to add some dog friendly seasoning in small quantities, to take your pup’s taste buds for a bit of a dance.

 - Can Cats Eat Broccoli?
 Vegetables That Are Safe For Cats

-- Can Dogs Eat Green Beans?
+- Can Dogs Eat Asparagus?